PipedreamHQ/pipedream/docs/docs/code/nodejs/README.md

 ::: tip

 It's a good practice to use `return $.flow.exit()` to immediately exit the workflow.
-In contrast, `$.flow.exit()` on its own ends the workflow only after executing all remaining code in the step.
+In contrast, `$.flow.exit()` on its own will end the workflow only after executing all remaining code in the step.

 :::